 At Phillips Law Group we are dedicated to helping those afflicted by a workplace accident fight for their right to fair and just compensation.
 For years we have been representing personal injury victims throughout Phoenix, Arizona and the surrounding areas, including:

 and many more local towns and cities.
-To learn more about your legal rights and how our experienced attorneys can help you, contact us by calling or texting 1-800-706-3000.
+To learn more about your legal rights and how our experienced attorneys can help you, contact us by calling 1-800-706-3000.
 Our offices are available 24 hours a day, 7 days week.
 Remember, your initial case consultation is free and of no-obligation to you.

 You may also contact us online by filling out the FREE CASE REVIEW form at the top right hand corner of this page your information will remain strictly confidential.